Original Greek text of the New Testament identified?

-However, we may delve beneath the plain text.
+However, we looked beneath the plain text.
 Every letter of the Greek alphabet has a numeric value.
 This means that the Greek text of the New Testament may also be seen as a mathematical document.
-We believe that study of the underlying design will one day provide verification of the original writing.
-The letter-perfect text will be revealed.
+We believe that this study of the underlying design provides verification of the original text.

 Also helpful will be to take a look at this timeline of how our Bible came to be.